Images Depict Mature Plants

-A new cross between Dart's Gold and Diablo that flushes an attractive copper in spring and transforms to a rich red in summer.
-Soft pink flowers line the gently arching branches in early summer.
+Coppertina Ninebark Shrubs are a new cross between Dart's Gold and Diablo that flushes an attractive copper in spring and transforms into a rich red in summer.
+Soft, pink flowers line the gently arching branches in early summer.
 This durable, cold-hardy plant does well in exposed sites.
 It was selected as the 2011 Cut Flower of the Year by the ASCFG.

 History and introduction:

-The common name of Ninebark comes from the appearance of the bark which is peels away in layers.
+The common name of Ninebark comes from the appearance of the bark which peels away in layers.
 The inner bark was brewed into a pain reliever and remedy for many other maladies by Native American tribes within this plant's range.
-Roots were sometimes steam cooked and eaten and plants were used as charms to cause bad luck.
+Roots were sometimes steam-cooked and eaten, and Coppertina Ninebark Shrubs were used as charms to cause bad luck.